 Don’t let that stop you from adding them though!
 Again, sugar (and honey) are antibacterial in nature and help preserve the finished product.

-Just be aware that the additions are made – you will smell an off smell or see mold on especially the fresh ingredients.
+Just be aware that the additions are made and you will smell an off-smell or see mold especially the fresh ingredients.